skribbledev/skribble/crates/skribble_css/readme.md

 > Generate css atoms from TypeScript objects.

 This library answers the question?
-What if tailwind was integrated into TypeScript.
+What if an atomic css library (tailwind) was integrated into TypeScript.

 ## TODO